-Strategic Objectives Targets Strategies Performance Indicators A. Services Improved and HIV/AIDS Infections Reduced All departmental staffs trained about HIV/AIDS Infection Reduction two times in a Financial Year by 2025 Budget fund for training Mobilize fund from stake holders Involve health department Number of staff members trained about HIV/AIDS Infection Reduction
+Strategic Objectives Targets Strategies Performance Indicators HIV/AIDS Infections Reduced about HIV/AIDS Infection Mobilize fund from stake holders Number of staff members trained about HIV/AIDS Infection Reduction two times in a Financial Year by 2025 Involve health department Reduction

-Strategic Objectives Targets Strategies Performance Indicators B. National Anti- Corruption 30 registered corruption fighting Mobilize fund from stakeholders Number of Registered Implementation Strategy Enhanced groups supported by 2025 Involve the community? inthehe corruption fighting groups and Sustained Prevention of and Combating supported.
+Strategic Objectives Targets Strategies Performance Indicators B. National Anti- Corruption 30 registered corruption fighting Mobilize fund from stakeholders Number of Registered Implementation Strategy Enhanced groups supported by 2025 Involve the community? inthehe corruption fighting groups and Sustained supported.
 Corruption C. Quality and Quantity of Socio- Economic Services and Infrastructure 3 New sources of revenue added Enact by laws, mobilize stakeholders on the changes intended, Involve Councilors Number of By laws enacted Economic Services and Infrastructure by 202530 the changes intended, Involve Councilors Number of By Laws reviewed.
-Increased By laws reviewed by 2025 10 staff members trained in Allocate fund for training purpose Mobilize stakeholders to support training.
-Number of staffs trained professional levels or Mobilize stakeholders to support training. postgraduate education by 2025 Involve Community in Road construction 15 wards reachable road network for easy Mobilize stakeholders to support monitoring of revenue collection construction of roads by 2025 C. Quality and Own source revenue collection Put New by Laws into practice Mobilize Percentage increased revenue in increased by12 % from 76 % to stakeholders to accept changes of rates collection and new By Laws.
+Increased By laws reviewed by 2025 - 10 staff members trained in Allocate fund for training purpose Mobilize stakeholders to support training.
+Number of staffs trained professional levels or Mobilize stakeholders to support training. postgraduate education by 2025 Involve Community in Road construction 15 wards reachable road network for easy Mobilize stakeholders to support monitoring of revenue collection construction of roads by 2025 C. Quality and Own source revenue collection Put New by Laws into practice Mobilize Percentage increased revenue in increased by 12 % from 76 % to stakeholders to accept changes of rates collection 98% by 2025. and new By Laws.
 Number of taxpayers increased Provide entrepreneurship education to the Percentage increase of the by 55 % by 2025 community. number of taxpayers.
 Increase regional contribution to Ensure good policy enacted Regional and National economy National economy by 2025. developed.
-2 large, 5 medium and 175 small Mobilize stakeholders to invest in Number of industries industries constructed by 2025 industries Sustain Industrial growth constructed.
+Mobilize stakeholders to invest in Number of industries industries constructed by 2025 industries Sustain Industrial growth constructed.